Next.js with Stubby

 } satisfies Config;

-• Run the Development Server — Start your project with:
+• Run the Development Server — Start your project with the following commands:

 cd stubby-blog